Mythical herb ‘sanjeevani booti’ to be displayed at biodiversity event | Science-Environment

 The ancient tree, which is spread around an acre of land, has become a tourist attraction and pilgrimage site.

-On the ‘sanjeevani booti’, Sinha said, “Since this plant has amazing healing properties, we have decided to send it for display at Chennai.''
+On the ‘sanjeevani booti’, Shukla said, “Since this plant has amazing healing properties, we have decided to send it for display at Chennai.''
 An exhibition will be organised in the southern city on the occasion of the International Day for Biological Diversity on May 22.
-Sinha said the ''sanjeevi booti'' plants of Rohtas district were mentioned in a research paper titled 'Flora of British India', prepared by botanist and explorer Sir J D Hooker in 1890.
+Shukla said the ''sanjeevani booti'' plants of Rohtas district were mentioned in a research paper titled 'Flora of British India', prepared by botanist and explorer Sir J D Hooker in 1890.
 It has been kept in the Davis Library, the University of California, in the USA.

 The plant, closest to the therapeutic ''sanjeevani booti'' mentioned in the Ramayana, is mainly found around Mani village of Rohtas district.
 In the epic, Ravana’s son Meghnad shot an arrow toward Rama’s brother Lakshmana during a battle in Lanka and he fell unconscious to the ground.
 Hanuman was asked to fetch some medicinal plants from a hill in the Himalayas.
 Unable to identify them, he brought the entire hill and saved Lakshmana’s life.